Ulric Dahlgren: American Civil War

 Dahlgren entered military service in March 1861, and on July 24, 1861, joined the U.S. Navy.
 He was assigned to an expedition from the Washington Ship Yard to help in the defense of Alexandria, Virginia.
 He returned to Philadelphia in September 1861 and resumed his legal studies.
 He was part of a light artillery company in Philadelphia.

 In May 1862, he was sent to Harpers Ferry, West Virginia, and placed in charge of a battery of Navy howitzers.
 On May 29, 1862, Dahlgren was sent back to Washington to obtain ammunition supplies.
 He visited his father who was meeting with President Abraham Lincoln and the U.S. Secretary of War Edwin M. Stanton at the time.
 Lincoln asked Ulric for an overview of his experience in the military.
 After Ulric's summary of his experience, Stanton offered him a position in the U.S. Army as captain and aide-de-camp to General Franz Sigel.

 He fought at the Second Battle of Bull Run, the Battle of Fredericksburg, the Battle of Chancellorsville, the Battle of Brandy Station, and the Battle of Gettysburg.
 During the Battle of Fredericksburg, he and sixty Union cavalry captured the city and held it for three hours.
 They were eventually forced to retreat, but were able to take thirty-one confederate prisoners.
 On March 1, 1863, he joined the staff of General Joseph Hooker and was retained on the staff of General George Meade when he took over the Army of the Potomac.
-He was wounded in the foot on July 6, 1863, during the Battle of Gettysburg in a skirmish in Hagerstown, Maryland and had his leg amputated below the knee.
+He was wounded in the foot on July 6, 1863, following the Battle of Gettysburg in a skirmish in Hagerstown, Maryland and had his leg amputated below the knee.
 For these efforts, Dahlgren received a Commission as colonel on July 24, 1863.